dheurtev/frua-base/docs/index.md

-# base
+# frua.base

-Add a short description here!
+frua.base is a personal library made by the author to follow DRY practices.

 ## Note